 The second part of this answer appeals to those who want more than just the stock performance from the CPUs and the GPU.

-If you are an overclocker, then the more premium motherboard you have, the higher would be its overclocking capability.
+If you are an overclocker, the more premium motherboard you have, the higher its overclocking capability will be.

-Overclocking can have a direct, an often times a significant, impact on gaming.
+Overclocking can have a direct, often significant, impact on gaming.

-Plus, low end motherboard chipsets simply do not support overclocking at all.
+Plus, low-end motherboard chipsets do not support overclocking at all.

 Ultimately, it all depends upon what you want to achieve with your gaming build.